Results when you say sorry to your teen

 Need proof?
 Take a look at this teen’s story:

 So we talked about it and actually he apologized for everything.
 He started crying, and I’ve never seen my dad cry.
-He started crying and said that he was sorry that he’d missed the past 18 years of my life.
+He said he was sorry that he’d missed the past 18 years of my life.
 There was no way he could get them back.
 That was really hard to do, but it was such a relief to finally know that at least he realized that he wasn’t there and he realized he wasn’t a dad to me at all.
 So, that was good to hear, especially the apology part.

 The most powerful words we can say to our kids are also the most humbling – and sometimes the most painful.